 This study is a comprehensive review of findings on coronavirus.
-We summarized the available information in aspects of virology, mechanism, immune response, hormonal immunity, apoptosis and autophagy, and vaccine production.
-The issue is discussed on theoretical knowledge as well as practical aspects and new findings to the date of the review (December 2020).
+We summarized the available information on aspects of virology, mechanism, immune response, hormonal immunity, apoptosis and autophagy, and vaccine production.
+The issue is discussed on theoretical knowledge, practical aspects, and new findings to the date of the review (December 2020).

 The coronavirus genome has 14 open reading frames (ORFs) that encode 27 proteins.
-The orf1ab and orf1a genes, positioned at the '5' end of the genome; encode the pp1ab and pp1a proteins, respectively.
-Together, these two genes express 15 non-structural proteins, the nsp12-nsp16, and nsp1-nsp10.
-On the other hand, at the '3' end of the genome, four structural proteins including spike surface protein (S), coat protein (E), membrane protein (M), nucleocapsid protein (N), and eight subunit proteins are coded including 3a, 3b, p6, 7a, 7b, 8b, 9b and orf14 (Figure1 and 2).
-The new coronavirus genome in some regions is significantly different from the SARS coronavirus genome.
+The orf1ab and orf1a genes positioned at the '5' end of the genome; encode the pp1ab and pp1a proteins, respectively.
+Together, these two genes express 15 non-structural proteins, the nsp12-nsp16 and nsp1-nsp10.
+On the other hand, at the '3' end of the genome, four structural proteins, including spike surface protein (S), coat protein (E), membrane protein (M), nucleocapsid protein (N), and eight subunit proteins are coded including 3a, 3b, p6, 7a, 7b, 8b, 9b and orf14 (Figure1 and 2).
+The new coronavirus genome in some regions is significantly different from the SARS.
 The gene is composed of more than 20000 nucleotides.
 The unique size of the genome and the mechanism of particularly long-genomic RNA production in coronavirus are related to the production of non-structural proteins (protein 15 (nsp15)) that are unprecedented among RNA viruses.
 Many of these replicate fission products themselves are multipart proteins that enhance the functional and interactional complexity of the protein.
-Structural studies have shown that nsps form dimers after being released from precursor molecules.
+Structural studies have shown that naps form dimers after being released from precursor molecules.

 Figure 1.
 Coronavirus proteins.
-Schematic diagram of structural proteins of coronavirus that encoded by structural genes, 1- S: spike glycoprotein trimer s, 2- M: membrane protein, 3- E: envelope small membrane protein pentamer and 4- N: nucleocapsid protein or Nucleoprotein-N and RNA genome
+Schematic diagram of structural proteins of coronavirus that are encoded by structural genes, 1- S: spike glycoprotein trimer s, 2- M: membrane protein, 3- E: envelope small membrane protein pentamer, and 4- N: nucleocapsid protein or Nucleoprotein-N and RNA genome

 Figure 2.
 Coronavirus genome.
-The positive-sense single-stranded RNA genome of Covid-19 encodes two very large genes, ORF1a and ORF1b (as leader sequence encoding ingredients of the replication and or transcription assembled), and then encodes sixteen non-structural proteins that are extremely protected across all coronaviruses.
-There are eight subsidiary proteins contains 3a, 3b, 6, 7a, 7b, 8a, 8b, and 9b. a 5’ cap, leader sequence, UTR, 3’ UTR, genes for structural and accessory protein, a replicase gene and a poly-A tail modified by Coronavirus genomic RNA.
+The positive-sense single-stranded RNA genome of Covid-19 encodes two very large genes, ORF1a and ORF1b (as leader sequence encoding ingredients of the replication and or transcription assembled).
+It then encodes sixteen non-structural proteins that are extremely protected across all coronaviruses.
+There are eight subsidiary proteins containing 3a, 3b, 6, 7a, 7b, 8a, 8b, and 9b. a 5’ cap, leader sequence, UTR, 3’ UTR, genes for structural and accessory protein, a replicase gene and a poly-A tail modified by Coronavirus genomic RNA.

 The mechanism of pathogenesis